peterliapin/alertai.backend/README.md

-# AlertAI
+# Suggestio
-This repository contains the source code for the AlertAI project.
+This repository contains the source code for the Suggestio project.

 ## Prerequisites